Task 084: .CER File Format

 - Java Class for .CER File Handling

-The following Java class uses built-in java.security.cert
+The following Java class uses built-in java.security.cert to handle .CER files.

 import java.io.FileInputStream;